 Our service users are men and women who have experienced sexual abuse.
 The context of the abuse is widespread as reflected by our 2016 therapy clients: familial (47%), clerical and institutional (11%), community, and professionals (11%), strangers (19%).

-One in Four was established as a charity in Ireland in 2002.
+One in Four was established as a charity in Ireland in 2003.
 Set up by Colm O’Gorman, it started out as a public voice for people abused in clerical and institutional settings and provided therapy.
 Since then, as more people have come forward for help the range of clients and the required services have expanded.
+In 2007 Maeve Lewis took over as Executive Director.
 We now run a wide range of therapy programmes (individual, group, family, couples and prevention treatment), and an increasingly busy advocacy service, often providing vital support during the criminal justice journey from initial reporting through to trial.